 In 2018, NASA launched TESS (Transiting Exoplanet Survey Satellite) to perform an all-sky survey to monitor bright stars for small transiting planets.
 TESS stars are 30–100 times brighter than those surveyed by the Kepler satellite, which means that TESS planets should be far easier to characterise with follow-up observations.
 These follow-up observations will provide refined measurements of the planet masses, sizes, densities, and atmospheric properties.
 Planned to operate for two years, TESS will provide prime targets for further, more detailed characterisation with future large ground-based and space-based telescopes.

-Europe's CHaracterising ExOPlanets Satellite (CHEOPS) mission, a partnership between ESA and Switzerland, will be launched in 2019.
-Using the technique of high precision transit photometry, this mission will study known exoplanets that are smaller than Saturn and are orbiting close to bright stars.
+Europe's CHaracterising ExOPlanets Satellite (CHEOPS) mission, a partnership between ESA and Switzerland, was launched in December 2019 and started operations in April 2020.
+Using the technique of high precision transit photometry, this mission studies known exoplanets that are smaller than Saturn and are orbiting close to bright stars.

 By combining accurate and precise measurements of an exoplanet's radius – obtained with CHEOPS – with existing mass determinations, scientists can determine accurate densities for a large sample of planets, thus making the first steps in the characterisation of these exoplanets and putting constraints on the composition of these smaller planets.